galaxyproject/training-material/topics/assembly/tutorials/unicycler-assembly/tutorial.md

 # Introduction
 {:.no_toc}
-# Small bacterial genome Assembly with Unicycler - an introduction
+# Small genome assembly with Unicycler

-A few definitions to start :
+A few definitions to start:

  * **Alignment** : Similarity-based arrangement of DNA, RNA or protein sequences.
 In this context, subject and query sequence should be orthologous and reflect evolutionary, not functional or structural relationships
  * **Assembly** : Computational reconstruction of a longer sequence from smaller sequence reads
  * **Contig** : A contiguous linear DNA or RNA consensus sequence.
 Constructed from the assembly of smaller, partially overlapping, sequence fragments (reads)